"Text logo for Refuge Inn in elegant script."

 With her older brother, Carlton, who owned a tour boat company, she began making plans for the whole family to go out on the boat and spread her father’s ashes.
 She combined her parents’ ashes into small milk bottles with a cork on them to distribute them to each family member on the boat cruise.
 On the day of the cruise, several people were late, the tide was low, and Carlton had a busy afternoon tour schedule.
 Carlton informed Donna that there was no way they could get to Oyster Bay, where Donald requested his ashes to be put.
 Instead they chose to travel the Assateague Channel and stop at places such as Little Beach, Pony Swim Point, Assateague Lighthouse, and the bridge that connected the two islands.
 These were all important spots in Donald’s life, and truly honored his memory and lifelong dedication to these islands.
 The end of our story, though, is that three of Donald’s grandchildren, Cynthia, Hunter, and Ayden, did not disperse their ashes along with the rest of the family at each stop.

 Hunter, who spent all the time he could around his Pop Pop Don and his ponies, had other plans.
-He had grown up watch Our Grandfather’s Legacy, The Refuge Inn ing the “Saltwater Cowboys” video of the fire company when he visited his grandparents’ house, so it was no surprise when he joined the fire company as soon as he was old enough, as a junior fireman, and got involved with the roundups and the swim.
+He had grown up watching the “Saltwater Cowboys” video of the fire company when he visited his grandparents’ house, so it was no surprise when he joined the fire company as soon as he was old enough, as a junior fireman, and got involved with the roundups and the swim.
 The summer after the family boat cruise, as the horses came down the marsh for the pony swim, Hunter was in the lead.

 Donna recalls the moment she saw him and realized how proud her dad would be that Hunter was following in his footsteps with the fire company and the ponies.
 After the event was complete, Hunter told his family, “Yeah, Pop Pop was in my saddle bag.
 Before I took off for the round up, I said, ‘Pop Pop, you’re going with me.’”
 The little corked milk bottle had made the first of many journeys with the Chincoteague ponies, and a legacy was born.